oracle/pgql-lang/pages/pgql-1.3-spec.md

 #### PROPERTIES ( .. )

-In addition to blacklisting, it is also possible to perform a whitelist approach through property expressions.
+In addition to blacklisting, a whitelist approach is supported through "property expressions".

 The syntax is: